Offshore oil and gas authorities

 Note that under the State Act:

-- the Department of Jobs, Precincts and Regions (DJPR) is responsible for titles administration, resource management, data management and environmental regulation
+- the Department of Energy, Environment and Climate Action (DEECA) is responsible for titles administration, resource management, data management and environmental regulation

 - the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) is responsible for the administration of safety and facility, structure and installation integrity regulation.